storybuilder-org/StoryBuilder-Manual/manual.md/StoryBuilder User Manual.md

 Stock Scenes can be tailored to display any sub-menus of stock scenes you wish.
 You can modify the contents of the exiting sub-menus, or add or replace sub-menus.
 See "Customizing StoryBuilder" for more details.

+### Using the Narrative Editor ###
+Using the Narrative Editor
+The Narrative Editor is a useful way to quickly turn your Story Plan from the explorer into an actual story.
+You can access the Narrator Editor by clicking the Book Icon in the top bar, if you cannot see it try clicking ... or updating your copy of StoryBuilder.
+![][Clipboard-Image-83]

+Once you open the Narrative Editor, it will look similar to this.
+On one side you will the Story Explorer View (The view where you plan your story) and the Narrator View (This is the view that shows your story as it’s told.)
+![][Clipboard-Image-84]
+The narrative view is different from the Explorer view and can only contain Scenes and Sections/Folders.
+Along the bottom there are several buttons:

+	•	Add Scene - Adds a node from the Story Explorer View (Only scenes and folders can be copied over, other types will not be copied over)
+	•	Add all unused scenes  - Copies all scenes in the explorer view that are not currently contained in the Narrative view.
+	•	^/v - Moves the selected node will be moved up / down
+	•	Folder Icon - Creates a Section/Folder in the narrator view
+	•	Trash Icon - Moves a node to the trash
+	•	Done - Closes the Narrative Editor

+Notes:
+- Internally this is refered to as NarratorTool or NTool -
 ### Copy Characters and Settings-1 ###
 Copy Characters & Settings